Dixin/dixin.github.io/src/content/posts/a-directorycatalog-for-silverlight-mef-managed-extensibility-framework.md

 </body>
 ```

-The only difference is, IIS�s links start with slash, but here the links do not.
+The only difference is, IIS's links start with slash, but here the links do not.

 Here one way to get the file list is read the href attributes of the links: